 As a YouTube fan and a self-proclaimed lover of discount anything.
 I follow several homesteaders and homeschool moms who are also into saving money.

 I have been couponing for years and have had great success.
-I often manage to get free or nearly free items not only for our home but for our family and non-profit organizations.
+I often manage to get free or nearly free items not only for our home but for our extended family and non-profit organizations.

 But even with the success we’ve had, we can always do better.

 While watching a YouTube video, I noticed that two of the ladies often mentioned shopping at their local “discount food store“.

 Well, what the heck is that?

 I live in a small state and have never heard of any store, with the exception of Aldi and Save-A-Lot, mentioned when discussing discount foods.

 But I know those stores are not what the ladies meant.
 So, off to Google I went.

 Well, I learned about food reclamation centers.
 These centers are where food not sold in stores for a variety of reasons is sent.